simonemberton/Introduction_to_Creative_Coding/Week_16/Week_16.md

 Add this to your project.
 You might want to put it in its own separate file and then link to it in the ```index.html``` file.

 You'll need to create a new variable for your attractor and create an instance of this object in the `setup()` function.
+You'll also want to call the `display()` method for this object in the `draw()` function.

 Now add a ```mass``` variable to your particle class.
 This value is used in the ```calculateAttraction()``` function inside the ```Attractor``` class.
 Try changing the value assigned to the ```mass``` variable and see how it changes the force of attraction towards the central ellipse.